 The top sign of Xanax abuse is also the most obvious.
-When people take the drug openly, at a pace that isn’t compatible with the instructions doctors have provided, an addiction is likely in play.
-However, many people who abuse Xanax work hard to hide their habits from the people who love them, and as a result, they might never take their drugs out in the open.
+When people take the drug openly, at a pace that isn’t compatible with the prescription doctors have provided, the person is likely addicted.
+However, many people who abuse Xanax work hard to hide their habits from the people who love them, and as a result, they may never take their drugs out in the open.
 There are other signs and symptoms families can watch for, however, in order to spot an addiction unfolding in someone in the household.

 Issues of Time and Money

-People with an addiction like this are, not surprisingly, often dealing with a serious financial problem.
+People with an addiction like this often are dealing, not surprisingly, with a serious financial problem.
 They might be forced to drain their retirement and savings accounts to pay for drugs, and they might ask for loans from family members and friends, and then find it impossible to pay those loans back.

-Users might also be forced to visit cooperative doctors, such as a pain medicine physician in New York who has been accused of prescribing medications like this to anyone who visits the office, regardless of need.
-Doctors like this can be difficult to come by, as they face serious legal consequences for writing fraudulent prescriptions, and that might mean addicted people must spend a significant amount of time both researching doctors and driving to far-flung medical offices.
+Users might also be forced to visit cooperative doctors, such as a pain medicine physician in New York who has been accused of prescribing medications like this to anyone who visits the office, regardless of need.2 Doctors like this can be difficult to come by, as they face serious legal consequences for writing fraudulent prescriptions, and that might mean addicted people must spend a significant amount of time both researching doctors and traveling to distant medical offices.

 - Family interactions